 In order to slow the spread of the Corona Virus (COVID-19), and protect the health of residents living at PHA properties and staff, listed below are some resources you may find useful.
-REMEMBER: cover your coughs and sneezes, wash your hands often for at least 20 seconds and stay home when you are sick.
+REMEMBER: cover your coughs and sneezes, wash your hands often for at least 20 seconds, maintain 6 feet between yourself and others and stay home when you are sick.

 Minnesota Department of Health COVID-19 general information. https://www.health.state.mn.us/diseases/coronavirus/index.html.
 Information is in Hmong, Somali, Spanish and American Sign Language.

 Minnesota Department of Health Questions and Hotline questions: The hotline is open every day from 7am-7pm.
 651-201-3920 or 1-800-657-3903.